Colorado tick fever

 Exams and Tests

-Make sure the tick is fully removed from the skin.
-Take a
+The provider will make sure the tick is fully removed from the skin.

-if necessary.
-Do not give aspirin to children.
+if you need it.
+DO NOT give aspirin to a child who has the disease.
 Aspirin has been linked with in children.
 It may also cause other problems in Colorado tick fever.

 If complications develop, treatment will be aimed at controlling the symptoms.